TeachBooks/Manual/book/intro/book.md

 A book is made by by writing content in text-based files such as Markdown (`*.md`), Jupyter Notebooks (`*.ipynb`), etc. After that, software is used to "parse" these files and create the final book (e.g., Jupyter Book)

-A hint of the key tools
-- Python
-- Git and GitHub
-- A web browser

 ```{admonition} Comparing and Contrasting to LaTeX

 Have you ever used LaTeX?
 It turns out there are a lot of similarities with this document system.
 Here is a quick list: